 After further consultation and design reworks caused some minor delays, the construction of the Katherine Sportsgrounds Pavilion Upgrade is set to commence in mid-2020.
-This is an exciting time for our sporting fraternity as they watch the facility get a new lease on life and delivery to them a truly 'fit for purpose' facility.
+This is an exciting time for our sporting fraternity as they watch the facility get a new lease on life and the delivery of a truly 'fit for purpose' facility.